greiginsydney/captureKNX/docs/step5-login-to-grafana.md

 ## A Graphical Dashboard

-The Group Monitor dashboard works out of the box, capturing and displaying in near real time (delayed by ~5 seconds) all telegrams sent to the bux.
+The Group Monitor dashboard works out of the box, capturing and displaying in near real time (delayed by ~5 seconds) all telegrams sent to the bus.

 In [step6-graphical-dashboard](/docs/step6-graphical-dashboard.md) you'll find an example of a graphical dashboard that shows your telegrams in a much more visually appealing manner, although you're going to have to customise it with the relevant Group Addresses on YOUR network.